cbuccella/everydayguide_prompt_engineering/6. Prompt Types /💡 Generated Knowledge.md

 <details>
 <summary>📝 Practice Exercise: Applying Generated Knowledge</summary>

-In this exercise, you'll apply the Generated Knowledge technique to a complex decision-making or problem-solving scenario.
-Follow these steps to create your Generated Knowledge strategy:

 1. Choose a complex scenario that requires in-depth knowledge to make an informed decision or solve a problem (e.g., starting a small business, planning a major home renovation, or developing a personal health and wellness plan).

 2. Identify 4-6 key areas where you need to generate knowledge to inform your decision or solution.